 DBT & Partners have decades of experience in handling cases involving serious fraud, where POCA legislation is involved.
 Our dedicated team of POCA specialist solicitors work around the clock to ensure we get our clients the best possible outcome and are on hand to offer professional, honest legal advice when needed.

-Our POCA specialist solicitors can provide expert advice, assist with assets recovery, and help you through your next steps.
+Our POCA specialist solicitors can provide expert advice, assist with asset recovery, and help you through your next steps.
 Contact us today for a confidential discussion.

 Contact Our Team